Managing Prompts in a Git Repo

 notes/context | A series of notes on the external business use cases.
 They are clear and short to encourage humans to be the primary editor. | Only maintained by humans and never automatically edited by the AI. |

 notes/implementation | These are design specs.
 They are how we determine what needs to be built and give an AI clear instructions for building them.
 These are reviewed by PRs before being accepted and merged into the code. | It is accepted that implementation notes go out of date quickly.
-Their names should have date-time to help us gauge their reliability.
+Their filenames should have a date-stamp to help us gauge their reliability.
 They can be automatically removed after some time. |

 notes/design | A series of notes that reflect the current state of the app.
 These bake in high level design consideration and business context.
 They help both humans and models understand codebase | Should be in sync with codebase.
 We use AI agents to keep them updated. |